School-of-Code-HQ/working-with-files/README.md

 This project has already been initialized for you using the `npm init` command.

-Open the `package.json` file, and you'll notice the following dependencies:

-- uuid - the package you'll use to generate unique ids
-- jest - a package/devDependency which allows us to check your solutions with automated tests

-Now would be an excellent time to install these packages and their dependencies.

-Run `npm install` in the terminal.

-You'll notice the following files created for you at the root of your project:
+You'll notice the following files already exist at the root of your project:

 - `quote.js` - where the helper functions will be located
 - `quotes.json` - where the list of quotes will be stored